Information about coronavirus disease (COVID-19) see our dedicated updated page.

 - A lot of the time pickpockets work in teams, look at each other and use signals to communicate.
 If a stranger is talking to you, be aware that it may be a form of distraction for his partner to pickpocket you.

 - Pickpockets seem to walk aimlessly within the crowd as they attempt to identify potential victims.
 In the case of a theft of a wallet, they take the money and quickly discard the wallet.

 - Always take a note of the IMEI number of your phone and report a phone theft immediately to the police so they can put this serial number in a national database for stolen phones.

 - Install a 'find my phone' app on your smartphone, so its location can be traced.

 If you are a victim of crime, report it to the police.
 Either report the crime online via the (website in Dutch) or in person at a police station in the city (by appointment).
-The Dutch police website offers a map of police station locations.
+The Dutch police website offers a search tool for police station locations.
 In emergency situations or to report a crime in progress, call 112.
 For non-emergency situations requiring police assistance or to make an appointment to report a crime in person, call 0900-8844 (if using a mobile phone with an international SIM card please dial +31 343 578 844).